dangormanjr/dangormanjr.github.io/conferences.md

 # Conferences #

 ## Conference Papers and Presentations ##
+* “Phantom Luminaries: Spiritualism and Paranormal Investigators in the Age of Disruption.”
+“Confronting Crises: History for Uncertain Times,” Organization for American Historians Virtual Conference on American History, April 2023 (date TBD).
+- I am also the organizer of this panel.
+Fellow presenters: Kate Hanch, Jason Ānanda Josephson Storm, and Alexis Wells-Oghoghomeh.
+Chair: Margarita Simon Guillory.
+Commentator: Benjamin E. Zeller.

+* “Phantom Luminaries: Frederick Willis, Spiritualism, and Paranormal Investigators in the Age of Disruption.”
+Religion and Culture in the Americas Seminar, Center for American History and Culture, The Newberry Library, Sept.
+30, 2022. [https://www.newberry.org/09302022-daniel-gorman-jr-university-rochester](https://user-images.githubusercontent.com/58602373/210118776-87fd1fab-fcf7-4b39-8d84-d641957fe690.png).

 *	“Closed Mouth, Open Mind: Lewis Henry Morgan and the Religion of Cognition.”
 “Radicalism & Reform,” 43rd Annual Conference of the Nineteenth-Century Studies Association, Rochester, NY, Mar.
 18, 2022.
 Also: “Belief & Identity,” 12th Annual Graduate Conference of the Department of History, Syracuse University, Mar.
 26, 2021.

 * Co-author with Nigel Maister, Meaghan Moody, and Joshua Romphf.
 “Managing The Government Inspector: Staging a Virtual Play in a Pandemic.”
 DHSI 2021: Project Management in the Humanities, University of Victoria, June 9, 2021.